hashstore/hashstore.github.io/_docs/DomainObjects.md

 simpliest neiron structure where list of names corespond with equally sized list of cakes. names sorted alphabetically.

-## Portal
+## Permacake (AKA Portal)
+Randomly generated content id that stays permanent even so content assocciated with it changes over time.

 ## CakeStream

-sequence of blobs possible agregated
+sequence of blobs possible agregated identified by permacake

 ## VTree

-(Volatile Tree) tree of cake racks where root hash and some trunks hashes is not calculated all the time
+(Volatile Tree) idetified by permacake tree of cake racks where root hash and some trunks hashes is not calculated all the time

 ## DMount

-Mounted directory on host file system, that could be backed up, pulled and synced.
+ Mounted directory idetified by permacake on host file system, that could be backed up, pulled and synced.

 ## Blob

-Piece of data identified as blob.
+Piece of data identified by hash cake.

 ## Host